Rational Ehrhart Theory: Gorenstein Musings

-\item $\rationalhstar (\Pol; t)$ is palindromic:
+\item $\refinedrationalhstar{\Pol}{t}{m}$ is palindromic:

-\item $( -1)^{d+1}t^{\frac{ g}{2 r}} \rationalEhr (\Pol;t) = \rationalEhr ( \Pol;\frac{1}{t})$. \item $\rationalehr(\Pol;\frac{n}{2 r})=\rationalehr(\Pol^\circ;\frac{n+g}{2r})$ for all $n\in\ZZ_{\geq0}$. \item $\hom ( \frac{1}{2r} \Pol) ^\vee $ is the cone over a lattice polytope, i.e., there exists a lattice point $(g,\by)\in \hom(\frac{1}{2 r} \Pol)^\circ\cap\ZZ^{d+1}$ such that for every primitive ray generator $(v_0,\bv)$ of $\hom(\frac{1}{2 r} \Pol)^\vee$.
+\item $( -1)^{d+1}t^{\frac{ g}{2 r}} \refinedrationalEhr{\Pol}{t} = \refinedrationalEhr{\Pol}{\frac{1}{t}}$. \item $\rationalehr(\Pol;\frac{n}{2 r})=\rationalehr(\Pol^\circ;\frac{n+g}{2r})$ for all $n\in\ZZ_{\geq0}$. \item $\hom ( \frac{1}{2r} \Pol) ^\vee $ is the cone over a lattice polytope, i.e., there exists a lattice point $(g,\by)\in \hom(\frac{1}{2 r} \Pol)^\circ\cap\ZZ^{d+1}$ such that for every primitive ray generator $(v_0,\bv)$ of $\hom(\frac{1}{2 r} \Pol)^\vee$

 \end{enumerate} \end{theorem} \Cref{thm:gorenstein2r} could be generalized to $\ell r$-rational Gorenstein polytopes for $\ell\in\ZZ_{>0}$.
-However it's not clear that computationally this would provide any new insights to the (rational) Ehrhart theory of the polytopes.
+However it is not clear that computationally this would provide any new insights to the (rational) Ehrhart theory of the polytopes.

 \begin{corollary} \begin{enumerate}[label=\textnormal{(\roman*)}] \item If $\bzero\in\Pol^\circ$, then $\Pol$ is also $2r$-rational Gorenstein with the same Gorenstein point $(1,0\dots,0)$ (see \Cref{cor:gorenstein}). \item If $\bzero\in\Pol$ and $\Pol$ is $r$-rational Gorenstein, then $\Pol$ is also $2r$-rational Gorenstein. \item If $\Pol$ is $2r$-rational Gorenstein and the first coordinate $g$ of the Gorenstein point $(g,\by)$ is even, then $\Pol$ is also $r$-rational Gorenstein. \end{enumerate} \end{corollary}